nf-core/crisprseq/docs/usage/screening.md

 ### Running MAGeCK RRA only

 MAGeCK RRA performs robust ranking aggregation to identify genes that are consistently ranked highly across multiple replicate screens.
+To run MAGeCK RRA, you can define the contrasts as previously stated in the last section with --contrasts your_file.txt(with a `.txt` extension) and also specify `--rra`.
-To run MAGeCK RRA, you can define the contrasts as previously stated in the last section (with a `.txt` extension) and also specify `--rra`.
+MAGeCK RRA performs robust ranking aggregation to identify genes that are consistently ranked highly across multiple replicate screens.
+To run MAGeCK RRA, you can define the contrasts as previously stated in the last section with `--contrasts your_file.txt` (with a `.txt` extension) and also specify `--rra`.

 ### Running MAGeCK MLE only